itech-magazine/jan2021/docs/pages/mds/demystifying-income-tax-(assessment).md

 Likes to learn new things

 >Hello Friends,
-In the previous article we saw about various sections involved in Income tax return filing and this is next article in the series which focuses on Assessment and its procedure.
+In the previous article we read about various sections involved in Income tax return filing and this is next article in the series which focuses on Assessment and its procedure.

 ASSESSMENT
 =============